erjosito/azure-networking-lab/README.md

 You can verify the routes installed in the routing table, as well as the routes programmed in the NICs of your VMs.
 Note that discrepancies between the routing table and the programmed routes can be extremely useful when troubleshooting routing problems.

 You can use these concepts both in locally peered vnets (in the same region) as well as with globally peered vnets (in differnt regions).
 Note that this is the case because we are routing to an IP associated to a VM (our first NVA in this example).
-As later labs will show, when routing to an IP associated to a Load Balancer global peering will not work.
-That essentially dictates the HA method for NVAs to use today if using a hub & spoke global topologies.
+As later labs will show, when routing to an IP associated to a standard Load Balancer global peering will still work.

-## Lab 3: Microsegmentation with an NVA
+## Lab 3: Microsegmentation with an NVA <a name="lab3"></a>

 Some organizations wish to filter not only traffic between specific network segments, but traffic inside of a subnet as well, in order to reduce the probability of successful attacks spreading inside of an organization.
 This is what some in the industry know as &#39;microsegmentation&#39;.